BEST PLACES TO VISIT IN ITALY – WHERE TO GO & WHAT TO SEE

 Recommended by Tracey and Rob from The Expat Experiment

-A highlight is the street is delightfully car-free.
-Stunning facades with the most beautiful doors, and inviting shops filled with Murano Glass, ceramics, and many other Italian treasures line the cobbled walkway.
+The best way to see and eat the best of Montepulciano is to stroll its main street, Il Corso.
+Stunning facades with the most beautiful doors and inviting shops filled with Murano Glass, ceramics, and many other Italian treasures line the cobbled walkway.

 You’ll be rewarded when you finally reach the summit, the Piazza Grande.
 Take the stairs to the top of The Town Hall for sweeping views of the historic town and stunning surrounding area.

 Recommended by Divyakshi from the Quirky Wanderer

 San Gimignano is that idyllic place that would make you want to rent a villa and stay there for a long, long time.

 The lush green vineyards spread over the picturesque countryside landscapes are a photographer’s delight which makes it one of the most beautiful places in Italy.